vineetg3/aplora/README.md

 - **Form Not Filled Correctly**: Check that the `context.txt` contains the relevant data and is formatted correctly.
 - **Extension Not Working**: Verify that the `out` directory was loaded as an unpacked Chrome extension.
 - **Server Issues**: Confirm the Docker container is running and the OpenAI API key is valid.
-- **Spinner Doesn't Stop**: Ensure you haven’t navigated away from the page and that the Python server is running.
+- **Spinner Doesn't Stop**: Ensure you haven't navigated away from the page and that the Python server is running.

 ---